Under-21 EURO matchday one preview: what to look out for

 Article body

-The first 16-team UEFA European Under-21 Championship kicks off on Wednesday and Thursday in Hungary and Slovenia.
+The first 16-team UEFA European Under-21 Championship continues on Thursday as Groups C and D begin.

-We preview the opening set of games in the group stage – which runs until 31 March – with the top two in each section progressing to the knockout phase, starting 31 May.
+Groups A and B started on Wednesday and continue on Saturday, .The top two in each section progress to the knockout phase, starting 31 May.

 Group C